roshidoniy/Iform/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory and add your Firebase configuration:
+3. Create a `.env` file in the root directory and add your configuration:
 ```env
 VITE_FIREBASE_API_KEY=your_api_key
 VITE_FIREBASE_AUTH_DOMAIN=your_auth_domain